Missionary position: Anal sex, tribadism and other aspects

 Left: two men engaged in the missionary position during anal sex.
 Right: two women engaged in the missionary position during tribadism.

 Penetrative anal sex may be performed on a partner in the missionary position.
 The legs may be raised high, with the knees drawn towards their chest, and with some sort of support (such as a pillow) under the receiver's hips for comfort and to raise the receiver's buttocks.
 The penetrating partner positions himself between the receiver's legs and aligns his penis with the anus for anal penetration.
 Instead of penetration, an active partner may perform anilingus on the partner with raised legs.

 Tribadism between women may be performed in the missionary position.
 The practice involves women rubbing their vulvas against each other.
 Female couples may also engage in the missionary position while one or both partners use their fingers or sex toys for stimulation of the clitoris, other parts of the vulva, or vagina.

 Perceived advantages and disadvantages

 Psychological

 There are many appealing psychological aspects of the missionary position.
 It is often regarded as a romantic position because the two partners face each other and may maintain eye contact; there is potentially a greater amount of skin-to-skin contact than in any other position; and the couple can hold each other in their arms, which can easily segue into cuddling when sex is over.
 Partners may engage in other intimate contact, such as kissing, or guiding each other's hips with their hands.

-At the same time, the woman needs a high level of trust in the man on top who is in a dominant position vis-a-vis the woman below.
-The trust is demonstrated by the woman spreading her legs in an implicit invitation for the man on top to enter the most sexually sensitive part of her body.
-This, as well as her lack of control, the social expectation of passivity of the woman and the possibility of pregnancy, heightens her feeling of vulnerability.
-Her lack of control is accentuated because once the man is in place, he is very difficult to dislodge without his co-operation.
-With the man's weight on the woman, especially on her pelvis, the man has control of the rhythm and depth of his thrusts, as well as the duration and intensity of the sexual activity, which may continue after the woman has orgasmed.